-- 2. Create a streaming window that counts words in a DStream using a TCP socket. - Start a new REPL specifying the local machine as the master and allocate two cores for the streaming application.
+- 2. Create a streaming window that counts words in a DStream using a TCP socket. - a.
+Start a new REPL specifying the local machine as the master and allocate two cores for the streaming application.

-'''

-pyspark --master local[2]

-[root@sandbox ~]# pyspark --master local[2]

 b.
 Set the log level to ERROR to avoid screen clutter while running the streaming application.

-'''